 Open Access is free unrestricted online access to publicly funded scholarly research as soon as possible after the point of publication.

-The University of Strathclyde expects that all research active staff will upload their research outputs to Pure at the point of acceptance and meet the requirements for the next REF as indicated by the HEFCE policy on OA.
+The University of Strathclyde expects that all research active staff will upload their research outputs to Pure at the point of acceptance and meet the requirements for the next REF as indicated by the UKRI Policy (pdf) on OA.
 Manuscripts will then be deposited in Strathprints, the University's Institutional Repository, as soon as possible in compliance with publishers' copyright restrictions.

 An institutional repository is an online service for collecting, preserving, and disseminating (in digital form) the intellectual output of an institution.

 At the University of Strathclyde the institutional repository is Strathprints.

 - provide open access to institutional research output by enabling researchers to deposit their research